Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

-\end{itemize} We will denote the set of richly featured networks indexed by $(n,d_1,d_2,\mathcal{V},\mathcal{E})$ by $\mathcal{G}_{n,\cv,\ce}^{\,d_1,d_2}.$ \end{definition} Let $e\in\binom{V}{2}$.
-In the definition of richly featured networks, for $e\notin E$, we interpret the edge features $\bw[e,:]$ as unavailable data.
-This is a sensible assumption in practice, and is commonly made in richly featured network models (see, for example, \cite{pfeiffer2014attributed,zhou2012factorized}).
-We note that the structure of $\bw$ encodes the edge structure of $g$.
-We choose to keep the redundant $g$ in Definition~\ref{def:richfeat}, as $g$ encodes the purely topological structure of the graph, absent any edge- or vertex-level features, a fact that will prove useful in subsequent analyses. \begin{remark} We use discrete vertex and edge feature sets in Definition~\ref{def:richfeat}, as this is both rich enough to model many real world networks (where features encode types, characteristics or discrete weights, for example) and amenable to the theoretical derivations in vertex nomination.
-Considering continuous features is not a practical problem, but does raise subtle difficulties in the theoretical machinations to follow.
-See Remark~\ref{rem:measurability} for further discussion. \end{remark} \begin{definition} Let $N=\binom{n}{2}$.
-For $\bw\in\mre^{N\times d_2}$, we define $\gamma(\bw) = (V_{\gamma(\bw)},E_{\gamma(\bw)})\in\gn$ to be the graph compatible with the edge features in $\bw$; i.e., $\gamma(\bw)\in\mathcal{G}_n$, and
+We further require that $\bw[e,:]=(\star,\star,\cdots,\star)\in\mre^{d_2}$ for all $e\notin E$, and $\bw[e,:] \in \mathcal{E}^{d_2}$ for all $e\in E$. \end{itemize} We use $\mathcal{G}_{n,\cv,\ce}^{\,d_1,d_2}$ to denote the set of all richly-featured networks indexed by $(n,d_1,d_2,\mathcal{V},\mathcal{E})$. \end{definition} Let $e\in\binom{V}{2}$.
+In the definition of richly-featured networks, for $e\notin E$, we interpret the edge features $\bw[e,:]$ as unavailable data.
+This is a sensible assumption in practice, and is commonly made in attributed network models; see, for example \cite{pfeiffer2014attributed,zhou2012factorized}.
+We note that the structure of $\bw$ encodes the edge structure of $g$, but we choose to keep the redundant information in Definition~\ref{def:richfeat}, as $g$ encodes the purely topological structure of the graph, absent any edge- or vertex-level features.
+This fact will prove useful below, when we seek investigate the role of graph structure in the absence of features and vice versa.